amethyst/amethyst/book/src/concepts/state.md

 * You can Push a `State` over another.
 * You can also Switch a `State`, which replaces the current `State` by a new one.

+Events are what trigger the transitions.
+In the case of amethyst, it is the different methods called on the `State`.
+Continue reading to learn about them.

 ## Life Cycle

 `State` are only valid for a certain period of time, during which a lot of things can occur.
-A `State` contains method to reflect the most common of those things:
+A `State` contains methods that reflect the most commons of those events:
-* on_start: When it is added to the stack, this method is called.
+* on_start: When the state is added to the stack, this method is called.
 * on_stop: When it is removed from the stack, this method is called.
 * on_pause: When a `State` is pushed over the current one, the current one is paused.
 * on_resume: When the `State` that was pushed over the current `State` is popped, the current one resumes.